gnersisyann/mini-social-network/README.md

 This is a mini social network project that allows users to:

-- Create personal profiles
+- Create accounts
-- Follow other users and gain followers
-- Post content and view their posts
-- Search and find users by username
+- Show user list
+- Log in/Log out

 ## Features